skip to content

 The maximum amount of Life Force you can have is equal to 69% (nice) of your maximum health pool.
 What this means is that, by increasing your Vitality statistic, you can increase your maximum amount of Life Force to use for your Death Shroud later.

-In PvP, If you cast Spectral Ring and someone teleports out of the ring, they will still have the fear applied to them.
+In PvP, If you cast and someone teleports out of the ring, they will still have the fear applied to them.
 Use this to your advantage when chasing down a low health target.

-If you use Lich Form but receive lots of counterpressure from your enemies, you can immediately go into your Death Shroud to prevent some of the damage to your main health pool.
+If you use but receive lots of counterpressure from your enemies, you can immediately go into your Death Shroud to prevent some of the damage to your main health pool.
 This does cause the skill to go on cooldown, however, so use it wisely.

 Gameplay Tips